 Haiku Northwest has never charged dues or had any kind of formal membership list, so poets were typically considered members if they attended any of our events or wrote haiku in the region.
 That region has changed scope over the years.
 When the organization was founded in 1988, it welcomed participation from Washington, Oregon, and British Columbia.
 That shrunk in 1993 to just Oregon and Washington when Haiku Northwest become synonymous with the Pacific Northwest region of the Haiku Society of America (even though Haiku Northwest remained autonomous).
 Later, in 2007, Oregon become its own separate HSA region, and Haiku Northwest acted as an umbrella organization for haiku in Washington State (synonymous with the Washington State region of the HSA), even though it concentrated its activities in the Seattle area.
 In 2018, the group shrank even further, deciding that its focus was just the greater Seattle area rather than the entire state, and in 2019, for the first time in Haiku Northwest history, the HSA regional coordinator was not also a Haiku Northwest coordinator or officer.
 In December of 2021, Haiku Northwest was incorporated as a nonprofit organization in the State of Washington, and its scope enlarged again at this time to encompass the entire state.
-Throughout this changing history, various talented poets have been involved with Haiku Northwest, and their work is represented here, in the spirit of generous inclusiveness, if they have lived in Oregon and Washington (though many additional Oregonians could have been listed).
-For future submissions, we have chosen to confine representation to haiku poets resident in Washington State who have been active in our events, such as our monthly meetings and annual Seabeck Haiku Getaway.
+Throughout this changing history, various talented poets have been involved with Haiku Northwest, and, in the spirit of generous inclusiveness, their work is represented here if they have lived in Oregon and Washington (though many additional Oregonians could have been listed).
+For future submissions to this page, we have chosen to confine representation to haiku poets resident in Washington State who have been active in our events, such as our monthly meetings and annual Seabeck Haiku Getaway.